SWXA-Github/open-gpu-kernel-modules/README.md

   release.

-* We do not expect to be able to provide revision history for individual changes that were made to NVIDIA's shared code base.
+* We do not expect to be able to provide revision history for individual changes that were made to NVIDIA's shared codebase.
 There will likely only be one git commit per driver release.

 * We may not be able to reflect individual contributions as separate git commits in the GitHub repository.

-* Because the code undergoes various processing prior to publishing here, contributions made here require manual merging to be applied to the shared code base.
-Therefore, large refactoring changes made here may be difficult to merge and accept back into the shared code base.
+* Because the code undergoes various processing before publishing here, contributions made here require manual merging to be applied to the shared codebase.
+Therefore, large refactoring changes made here may be difficult to merge and accept back into the shared codebase.
 If you have large refactoring to suggest, please contact us in advance, so we can coordinate.